 Torayasu first appears in accounts from 11/20 of 1540.
 A memorial service was held for his wife’s mother at the Seikei Temple on Mount Kōya.
 On 4/3 of 1541, he also attended a memorial service for his wife’s father at the same location.

 In the eighth month of 1547, Torayasu joined in an attack against Shiga Castle in the Saku District of Shinano.
-After Uesugi Norimasa (the deputy shōgun of the Kantō) dispatched reinforcements to serve as a rear guard, Torayasu and Itagaki Nobukata formed a detached unit to conduct an ambush, and defeated the enemy en route to a major victory at the Battle of Otaihara.
+After Uesugi Norimasa (the deputy shōgun of the Kantō) dispatched reinforcements to serve as a rear guard, Torayasu and Itagaki Nobukata formed a detached unit to conduct an ambush and defeated the enemy in a major victory at the Battle of Otaihara.